bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dickstein.md

 9. Developed a method to systematically classify algebraic equations, leading to significant advances in the field.
 10. Founded a mathematics journal, which has been published for over 30 years.

-Born 12 May1851, Warsaw, Russian Empire (now Poland).
+Born 12 May 1851, Warsaw, Russian Empire (now Poland).
 Died 29 September 1939, Warsaw, Poland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Dickstein/)